U.K. Professional Clients

 A large number of companies take their business to the United Kingdom each year.
 This can yield countless opportunities, but also a fair few challenges that must be thought about carefully before being overcome.
 Here are a few things to consider if you’re planning to set up a branch of your company in the Great Britain.

 Branch or subsidiary?
 Depending on the size and scale of your intended operation in the UK, you will want to pick one of these options for the legal status of your base in the country.
 A branch (otherwise known as a representative office) is a point of contact between customers in one country and the headquarters of a company that is primarily based in another.

 The role of a branch is chiefly informative: i.e. as a bureau for customer service, an address for mail, a place where certain kinds of meetings can be held.
 For legal purposes, branches are considered non-resident entities within the UK, and generally answerable to its parent company.

 A subsidiary is a separate legal entity which acts as an arm of your company.
 If you expect to manufacture or supply goods within the UK, or base your board or any of your directors within the UK, this would be the appropriate choice.
-Both subsidiaries and branch offices have to pay corporation tax on profits, and must register for VAT if their turnover is higher than the VAT threshold (currently £83,000 a year).
+Both subsidiaries and branch offices have to pay corporation tax on profits, and must register for VAT if their turnover is higher than the VAT threshold.

 Registration: a company must register with Companies House within a month of opening an office in the UK.
-This is a relatively simple process: just fill in an ONS INO1 form and post it to Companies House with the registration fee.
 Subsidiaries must also submit a full set of accounts to Companies House no later than nine months after the end of the financial year (6th April), or six months if they are part of a public limited company.